 The first son of Emperor Kublai Khan and Queen Chabi was named Jingim, who was also the crown prince of the Yuan Empire.

 In Emperor Kublai Khan’s late years, a minister tried to frame up the crown prince.
-He pretended to act as as a loyal official to Jingim, and suggested Kublai Khan to abdicate the throne.
+He pretended to act as a loyal official to Jingim and suggested Kublai Khan abdicate the throne.

 Blue Glaze Plate With Dragon Patterns of the Yuan Dynasty — Percival David Foundation of Chinese Art (Photo by Dongmaiying)

-The whole scheme made Emperor Kublai Khan quite angry and suspicious, so he commanded some smart official to investigate if his beloved crown prince actually planned to seize power from him.
+The whole scheme made Emperor Kublai Khan quite angry and suspicious, so he commanded some smart officials to investigate if his beloved crown prince planned to seize power from him.

 Soon, he passed away because of fear and sadness.